nataliewxngg/blinky-on/Readme.txt

 - The DASH powerup may be beneficial but risky!
   A vehicle may be in front of you but out of your line of sight - Use at your own risk!
   (NOT A "BUG MADE FEATURE"!!!! - the DASH powerup would have been too overpowered without it)
+- Try to go FAST so that cars won't cluster at the top!

 FUNCTIONALITIES MISSING FROM INITIAL PROPOSAL: NONE!!!!!!